 We are delighted to welcome you to the 2022 SVSU Transitions Program, the program designed to assist students in successfully transitioning to college life inside and outside of the classroom at SVSU.
 Students completing the transitions program earn higher GPA’s and are more likely to remain in college!

-Students who are admitted under conditional status are required to participate in the College Transition Program.
+Students who are admitted under conditional status are required to enroll in CT 100, our Transitions Semester course.
 Additionally, students who are a part of the Public School Academy Scholar, King Chavez Parks, and Morris Hood program partake in this program.
-This program consists of participation in the supplementary College Transition Program, the Transition Semester course, CT 100, during the fall of your freshman year, and required meetings with academic advisement for course registration.
+This program consists of participation in CT 100 during the fall of your freshman year and required meetings with academic advisement for course registration.

-Note: Please be sure to check your SVSU email account regularly as communication about program details will be sent there!
+Note: Please be sure to check your SVSU email account regularly through the summer leading up to your freshman year as communication about program details will be sent there!
 We suggest checking your SVSU email at least once a week.

 For additional questions regarding the College Transitions Program, please contact First Year Transitions Coordinator, Sarah Ward at email@example.com or 989-964-4166.

-In preparation for the Fall semester, we have provided some FAQ’s as well as some important information about successfully navigating you transition to SVSU:
+In preparation for the Fall semester, we have provided some FAQ’s as well as some important information about successfully navigating your transition to SVSU:

 CT 100 is the College Transition Semester course introducing students to the university culture and helps them develop the skills to be successful.
 The course is one credit and will meet weekly.
 You will take this course during the fall semester of your freshman year.
 You will be registered for this course during your SOAR program.